-Institutional investors (except for DPM share classes) 10,000,000 in the currency of the respective share class, with the exception of Japan: JPY 3,000,000,000 and Sweden: SEK 250,000,000 Semi-institutional investors 2,000,000 for investments (except money market funds) in the currency of the respective share class, with the exception of Japan: JPY 50,000,000 and Sweden: SEK 4,000,000 Numerical suffixes for share classes A numerical suffix added to the share class designation indicates the minimum investment in millions in the currency of the relevant share class.
-Seeding share class 2,000,000 per order in the currency of the respective share class, with the exception of Japan: JPY 250,000,000 "S" share classes 100,000 in the currency of the relevant share class "R" share classes 500,000 in the currency of the relevant share class
+Institutional investors General rule for share class designations without a numerical suffix: 10,000,000 in the currency of the respec tive share class, with the exception of Japan: JPY 1,500,000,000 and Sweden: SEK 100,000,000 Semi-institutional investors General rule for share class designations without a numerical suffix: 2,000,000 in the currency of the respective share class, with the exception of Japan: JPY 250,000,000 and Sweden: SEK 20,000,000 Numerical suffixes for institutional investors and semi-institutional investors A numerical suffix added to the share class designation indicates the minimum investment applicable for semi-institutional and institutional investors in millions of the currency of the respective share class.
+Seeding share class 2,000,000 per order in the currency of the respective share class, with the exception of Japan: JPY 250,000,000

 The Investment Company reserves the right to deviate from the minimum investment amounts at its own discretion, e.g., in cases in which distribution partners have made special fee arrangements with their customers.
-Subsequent purchases may be made to any amount.
+Subsequent purchases may be made in any amount.